hi-primus/optimus/README_for_devs.md

 ```
 sudo apt-get update
 sudo apt-get install -y python3-pip
+sudo apt install libz-dev libssl-dev libcurl4-gnutls-dev libexpat1-dev gettext cmake gcc
+pip3 install --upgrade --force-reinstall git+https://github.com/ironmussa/Optimus.git@develop-3.0

 pip3 install dask[complete]

 ```

-Run tmux to launch the scheduler and the worker
+Run tmux to launch the scheduler and the worker.
+Use the 'a' param to attach to and already created session.
 ```
-tmux
+tmux a
 ```
-Use Ctrl + B + C to create a new window
+Use `Ctrl + B + C` to create a new window, `Ctrl + B + N` to go to the next window
 ```
 dask scheduler
-dask worker 127.0.0.0.1
+dask worker 127.0.0.0.1 --nthreads=8
 ```

 Be sure to install the external libraries in the remote server.
 You can clone the repo